 A paternity test analyses your blood group to determine whether you are biologically related to someone else.
 Negative results prove that you are not related but positive results show only that you could be.
 An individual, a lawyer or a magistrate may apply for a paternity test.

-Rights of Teen Fathers during pregnancy period of girl:
+Rights of Teen Fathers during the pregnancy period of girl:

-During the pregnancy, depending on the stage of the pregnancy, the only rights that relate to the pregnancy itself, is the right of the mother to choose whether to terminate the pregnancy, should she wishes to, in terms the Choice on Termination of Pregnancy Act.
+During the pregnancy, depending on the stage of the pregnancy, the only right that relates to the pregnancy itself is the right of the mother to choose whether to terminate the pregnancy, should she wishes to, in terms of the Choice on Termination of Pregnancy Act.